“Where should I get my domain registered? and “where should I get my website hosted?” are two of the most common questions people ask me all the time.

 To help my students start having FUN creating a website right away instead of having to deal with things like above, we provide practice WordPress website “Student Project” in my Website Creation Workshop.
 It’s a “playground website”; a safe place they can use to practice what they learn without having to worry about messing it up.

-I’m planning on opening the doors to the next Website Creation Workshop in December 2015.
+I’m planning on opening the doors to the next Website Creation Workshop soon.
 Get on the notification list here!